Rewards and benefits

 - PLUS up to three extra days off between Christmas and New Year

-- After five years in service your holiday goes up to 32 days
+- After 2 years’ service – your holiday goes up to 32 days

-As a flexible employers the Scouts operate a TOIL system.
-Employees can accrue a maximum of 35 hours TOIL, pro rata for part time employees, to be used within four weeks of accrual.
+As a flexible employer, the Scouts operate a TOIL system.
+Employees can accrue a maximum of 35 hours TOIL, pro rata for part-time employees, to be used within four weeks of accrual.

-Once you’re three months in post, we have generous sickness pay, above the statutory.
+Once you’re three months in post, we have generous sick pay – above the statutory.

 Your physical and mental health